5jt/dyalog-cookbook/manuscript/08 Testing — the sound of breaking glass.md

 That means that the statement `→FailsIf 1` will jump to 0, exiting the function carrying the statement.

-Since GoTo statements are rarely used these days because under most circumstances control structures are way better, it is probably worthwhile to mention that `→⍬` -- as well as `→''` -- makes the interpreter carry on with the next line.
+Since GoTo statements are rarely used these days because under most circumstances control structures are far better, it is probably worthwhile to mention that `→⍬` -- as well as `→''` -- makes the interpreter carry on with the next line.

 In other words the function just carries on.
-That's exactly what we want when the right argument of `FailsIf` is a `0` because in that case the test has not failed.
+That’s exactly what we want when the right argument of `FailsIf` is a `0` because in that case the test has not failed.

 `PassesIf` is exactly the same thing but just with a negated argument: it returns a `0` when the right argument is `0` and an empty vector in case the right argument is `1`.

 `GoToTidyUp` is a special case.
-It returns an empty vector in case the right argument is `0`.
-If the right argument is `1` it expects the function where it was called from to have a line that carries a label `∆TidyUp`; the line number of that label is then returned.
+It returns an empty vector when the right argument is `0`.
+If the right argument is `1` by convention the function that calls it has a line labelled `∆TidyUp`; the line number of that label is then returned.

 This is useful in case a test function needs to do some cleaning up, no matter whether it has failed or not.
 Imagine you need a temporary file for a test but want to delete it after carrying out the test case.
 In that case the bottom of your test function might look like this: